candostdagdeviren/CDAlertView/index.md

 `popupWidth: CGFloat` -> Width of the popup view

+`hasRoundedCorners: Bool` -> Apply rounded corners to alert view.
+Default is `true`.

 `hasShadow: Bool` -> Apply shadows around the popup.
 Defualt is `true`.

 `circleFillColor: UIColor` -> Sets background color of header icon.
 (Color of circle area)

 `isActionButtonsVertical: Bool` -> Alignes action buttons vertical.
 Default is `false`.
 Maximum number of horizontal buttons is 3.

+`hideAnimationDuration: TimeInterval` -> Sets the animation duration of hide animation

+`hideAnimations: CDAlertAnimationBlock` -> Sets the hiding animations depending on the `center`, `transform` and `alpha` values.
+You can create your animations by changing these values for alert popup.

+If you enabled text field with setting `isTextFieldHidden` property to `false`, following properties will be available also:

+`textFieldFont: UIFont` -> Font of textField's text

+`textFieldIsSecureTextEntry: Bool` -> Sets the `isSecureTextEntry` property of `UITextField`

+`textFieldReturnKeyType: UIReturnKeyType` -> Sets the `returnKeyType` property of `UITextField`

+`textFieldTextAlignment: NSTextAlignment` -> Sets the `textAlignment` property of `UITextField`.
+Default is `.left`.

+`textFieldPlaceholderText: String?` -> Sets the placeholder text for `UITextField`.

+`textFieldAutocapitalizationType: UITextAutocapitalizationType` -> Sets the `autocapitalizationType` property of `UITextField`.
+Default is `.none`.

+`textFieldBackgroundColor: UIColor` -> Sets `UITextField`'s background color.

+`textFieldTintColor: UIColor` -> Sets `UITextField`'s tint color.

+`textFieldText: String?` -> Sets & gets `UITextField`'s text.

+`textFieldHeight: CGFloat` -> Sets the height of `UITextField`.

+`textFieldDelegate: UITextViewDelegate?` -> Sets the delegate of `UITextField`.
+Default delegate is `CDAlertView`.
+If you overwrite this, you're responsible for resigning the `UITextField`.

+`autoHideTime: TimeInterval?` -> Sets the time interval for dismiss time.
+Default is `nil`.

 ### Advanced action initialization: